oyvindkinsey/easyXDM/README.md

 * be flexible
 * have good code quality (uses jslint etc)
 * have good documentation
+* be the best xdm-library in existence

 The library provides three layers of *abstraction* that simplifies development and usage.

+**easyXDM.Transport**
-**easyXDM.transport** and its contained classes all give access to a simple string based commmunication channel.
-This can be used directly to send strings between the two documents.
-The transports does not have any dependencies outside the script itself and what the browser offers.
+gives access to a simple string based transport stack which can be used to send strings between two documents in different domains.
+The underlying transport stacks does not have any dependencies outside the script itself and what the browser offers.

-**All the transports offer reliability, queueing and sender-verification, making them all equal to higher level classes.**
+**The transport stacks all offer reliability, queueing and sender-verification.**

-**easyXDM.Channel** wraps a Transport and uses a serializer to enable you to send Javascript objects over the transport.
-This offer the most when used with the HTML5 JSON object, either via the native implementation or through Douglas Crockfords json2 library.
+**easyXDM.Rpc**

-**easyXDM.Interface** wraps a Channel and enables you to define exposed and consumed methods.
-This then allows you to call methods, with arguments, across the domain boundary and have the result returned.
-The underlying protocol used is quite similar to json-rpc.
+lets you call methods with arguments and return values across the domain boundary.
+The underlying protocol used is quite similar to JSON-RPC.
-Since the remote end is free to use AJAX etc the Interface class can be used to easily expose AJAX in a cross-domain fashion.
+Since the remote end is free to use AJAX etc the Rpc class can be used to easily expose AJAX in a cross-domain fashion.

+The library also supplies a default xhr.html document that exposes a method 'post(String url, [Object data], function fn)'.

+** The xhr.html document should be extended to filter the incoming requests to only allowed resources.**

 Usage
 -----
 There are several examples and demos at the [wiki](http://easyxdm.net/wiki/) and in the [documentation](http://easyxdm.net/docs).